Follow This Old House online:

 It’s wise to insure your stored belongings against theft, fire, and water damage, particularly if you store lots of clothing or high-priced items.
 If you already have homeowners or renters insurance, talk to your insurance agent about what that policy covers and whether you need extra coverage.
 Then, explore the self-storage facility’s insurance options.

-10. Refold Every Few Years
+10. Refold Your Clothes Every Few Years

-Visit your storage unit to air out and refold items once a year to prevent musty odors and permanent creases.
+Visit your storage unit to air out and refold clothing once a year to prevent musty odors and permanent creases.
 This will also allow you to reassess your wardrobe and storage needs.
 You may find you don’t need or miss some of your items and might consider donating them.

 Our Conclusion